 Both polydactyly and syndactyly can occur on their own or as a part of a genetic syndrome such as Apert syndrome.

-Before birth, doctors are sometimes able to diagnose these defects during an ultrasound Ultrasonography Prenatal diagnostic testing involves testing the fetus before birth (prenatally) to determine whether the fetus has certain abnormalities, including certain hereditary or spontaneous genetic... read more .
+Before birth, doctors are sometimes able to diagnose these defects during routine ultrasound Ultrasonography Prenatal diagnostic testing involves testing the fetus before birth (prenatally) to determine whether the fetus has certain abnormalities, including certain hereditary or spontaneous genetic... read more testing that is recommended for all expectant mothers.

 Surgery can be done to separate syndactyly of the fingers or toes and improve function.
 Surgery may be done to remove an extra finger or toe.